 When it comes to selecting the person to care for your children, you may want to select a relative although the guardian does not necessarily have to be a relative.
 The person selected as Guardian should be the person who will be the best person to raise your child considering only the best interests of your child.

-Some factors to consider in your selection are:
+Factors to consider in your selection

 - Similarity of parenting styles;

 - How comfortable your children are with that person now;